MileHacker Logo

 General Safety

-• Hong Kong special administrative region is a very safe destination.
+• Hong Kong special administrative region special administrative region is a very safe destination.

-• Petty crime is uncommon, but stay vigilant in crowded areas.
+• Petty crime is rare, but stay vigilant in crowded areas.

-• Avoid walking alone in poorly lit areas late at night.
+• Avoid walking alone in poorly lit neighborhoods late in the evening.

 • Be cautious of scams, especially in tourist-heavy zones.